clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     * Insertion

-!!! question
+!!! question "Question 2"
     :question:
     Determine the exact start position of the variants for all non-artifact variants

-!!! question
+!!! question "Question 3"
     :question:
     Determine the number of supporting reads for all non-artifact variants

-!!! question
+!!! question "Question 4"
     :question:
     Determine the allele frequency for all non-artifact variants
     <!-- Kanske ngn kommentar om IGV AF och varfor den inte alltid ar sa exakt. typ: -->